AxdeKlerk/Searchlight-Promotions-2/README.md

  ![contact form](doc/images/contact-form-with-cta-btns.png)

   The contact form has been designed to be simple.
 It contains four required fields, a non-required filed, a submit button, link to the client's Facebook page and WeGotTickets page:
-   1. First Name (require),
+   1. First Name (required),
    2. Last Name (required),
-   3. Email address (require) and'
+   3. Email address (required),
-   4. Message (required)
+   4. Message (required), and
-   5. There is an optional element for a phone number if the user wishes to be contacted by phone with a placeholder message to indicate how the number should be inputted.
+   5. there is an optional element for a phone number if the user wishes to be contacted by phone with a placeholder message to indicate how the number should be inputted.
    6. Once submitted the user is directed to a Thank You Message.

  ### 10. Thank You Message